17-27 July 2020 REMOTE VERSION

 Each of these pedagogic components will combine clear, illustrated instruction by experts in the field with readings, interactive discussions and practical applications.

 - Sat, 18 July.
-Opening Conference at Palazzo del Capitano with instructors, Mayor Antonacci, and mayors of neighboring towns.
+Opening Conference with instructors, guests, Mayor Antonacci, and mayors of neighboring towns.

 - Sun 19 July.
-Visits to Calascio, Santo Stefano in Sessanio, Castel del Monte.
+Virtual visits to Calascio, Santo Stefano in Sessanio, Castel del Monte.

 Both undergraduate and postgraduate students are welcome to apply – no previous experience necessary!